felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 *DevOps Handbook* as a welcome gift.
 This book was following me everywhere I went!
 At this point, so much time had elapsed since I had started reading it that the second edition of the Handbook had now come out.
-I was feeling embarrassed.
+I was embarrassed.

 Surely there was some secret sauce at nesto that would allow me to succeed where I failed at Contxtful.
 What new possibilities would